AstraZeneca/KAZU/docs/ontology_parser.rst

 .. code-block:: python

-    # We need a string scorer to resolve similar terms.
+    # We need a string scorer to resolve similar
+    # and potentially ambiguous synonyms.
     # Here, we use a trivial example for brevity.
     string_scorer = lambda string_1, string_2: 0.75
     parser = ChemblOntologyParser(